 A counselor assists with academic advising, educational and career planning, transfer preparation, problem solving and decision making.
 Counselors offer guidance throughout the time you are enrolled at Columbia and it is recommended that you work with a counselor on a regular basis.
 In general, you can usually schedule an appointment within 1-2 weeks.

-Online and phone appointments are available while we are working remotely.
+- Online and phone appointments are currently available.
 When scheduling your appointment, be sure to indicate which mode you prefer and make sure we have current contact information.